mohan-krishna-kotha/resQ/README.md

 ## How It Works 🚦

-Nirikshan is an AI-powered accident detection system that leverages advanced computer vision technology to identify vehicle collisions in real-time and facilitate rapid emergency response.
+resQ is an AI-powered accident detection system that leverages advanced computer vision technology to identify vehicle collisions in CCTV Surveillance and facilitate rapid emergency response.
 Here's how it works:

 ### **Step-by-Step Process**